flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 ### CD subsystem

-The block controlling the CD drive is an interesting area, you can imagine it as an separate computer living inside the PlayStation.
+The block controlling the CD drive is an interesting area, you can imagine it as a separate computer living inside the PlayStation.

 (ref:cdcaption) CD Subsystem layout.